nanoutils/nanoutils/README.md

 ## Inspiration

 I support nano-hype in JavaScript and want to create as much nano-things as possible.
-So I'm starting a challenge - write my own lodash where no one method will be over 1KB size.
+So I'm starting a challenge - write Ramda clone where no one method will be over 1KB size.
 More nano's for the God of nano's!

 ## Basic ideas